-- To support infrastructure engineering firms working from home, Bentley Systems is waiving subscription fees for ProjectWise 365, a digital collaboration solution, through September 30, 2020.
-Bentley is also hosting a complimentary live webinar series to help project leaders learn best practices for leveraging ProjectWise.
+- To support infrastructure engineering firms working from home, Bentley Systems waived subscription fees for ProjectWise 365, a digital collaboration solution, through September 30, 2020.
+Bentley also offered a complimentary webinar series to help project leaders learn best practices for leveraging ProjectWise.

 - Box is offering tips for working remotely and is offering a free instructor-led course on Box User Essentials (using promo code UEFREE) on how to enable remote work for your organization as quickly as possible.